The 5 Best Spring Vacation Spots in California

 While there are numerous resorts in the region, the Avalon’s elegant details make it seem like the only option when it comes to Palm Springs hotels (and may even entice you to stay longer than planned).
 Indeed, it’s hard not to feel like a celebrity upon checking in to the Avalon merely two blocks from downtown Palm Springs.
 The luxury can be felt throughout every inch of the property, yet the laid-back vibe and homey functionality set your mind at ease.

 A magical day calls for an enchanting dinner, making Workshop an ideal choice.
-Housed in a retrofitted, 90-year-old movie theatre in the heart of the Uptown Design District, the stylish eatery features white-washed brick walls, exposed hanging bulbs, and stark cement tables adorned with small plants—minimalist details that come together to create a warm, industrial-chic ambience.
+Housed in a retrofitted, 90-year-old movie theater in the heart of the Uptown Design District, the stylish eatery features minimalist details that come together to create a warm, industrial-chic ambiance.

-Start with orders of the roasted brussels sprouts mixed with delicate pancetta, honey, and thyme—which will prove farm-to-table cuisine reigns supreme—and the decadent duck fat fries tossed in sea salt and finished with herbs de Provence.
-These appetizers are the perfect segway into the main entrée: The jidori chicken breast is brined and cooked sous vide–style, served with succulent roasted vegetables, and accompanied by green-curry jus.
-This dish will transport you to a faraway place; the sweet vegetables meld with the tangy green curry for an experience that is simultaneously invigorating and comforting.
+Start with orders of the roasted Brussels sprouts mixed with delicate pancetta, honey, and thyme—which will prove farm-to-table cuisine reigns supreme—and the decadent duck fat fries tossed in sea salt and finished with herbs de Provence.
+These appetizers are the perfect segway into the main entrée.

 The sense of paradise envelops you as soon as you wake up to the smell of jasmine wafting into your room and see the sun shining on the blue mountains outside your window.
 After taking a moment to appreciate all of the seemingly small things in life, it’s time to roll out of bed and kick off your second day of vacation—which is all but guaranteed to be fantastic—with brunch at The Pink Cabana.